SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/popLevel.md

 so.topic: reference
 ---

+# JSONBuilder.popLevel()

 Pops a level (i.e. closes an array or an object) in the JSONBuilder.
 Look at the root example for this class.